gumieri/act/README.md

 # act - Activity Continuous Tracking

+A tool for timekeeping and tracking.
+For now only for Redmine.

 ## Configuration file

 The configuration file need to be named `.act.yaml` and placed on the user's home directory.